v0.3 🌳

 The Federal Trade Commission (FTC) has initiated a trial on August 26, 2024, to block Kroger's proposed $24.6 billion merger with Albertsons, arguing that the deal would harm consumers and workers by reducing competition and increasing prices.
-This merger, first announced in October 2022, has been under intense scrutiny, with the FTC asserting that it would substantially reduce competition in the grocery market [4f5d5c71].
+This merger, first announced in October 2022, is the largest supermarket merger in history and aims to create a retail giant to compete with Walmart and Amazon, operating nearly 5,000 stores and employing over 700,000 people [4f5d5c71][6c6506c2].

 During the trial, FTC chief trial counsel Susan Musser emphasized that blocking the merger is essential to maintaining competition in the grocery sector.
 In contrast, Kroger's attorney, Matthew Wolf, argued that the merger would actually lower prices at Albertsons, which currently charges prices that are 10-12% higher than those at Kroger stores [4f5d5c71].